0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 My associations with friends, family, coworkers and neighbors are private, and I expect them to remain private.
-I worry about my peers, who continue to dilvulge the nature of their personal relationships and love-lives to social media companies.
+I worry about my peers, who continue to divulge the nature of their personal relationships and love-lives to social media companies.
 This is the slow commodification of relationships.
 I worry that these companies (Facebook, Tinder, etc) are increasingly mediating cherished relationships between people.